The First Breeding Bird Atlas of Vermont (1976-1981)

 GBIF Registration

 This resource has been registered with GBIF, and assigned the following GBIF UUID: eba1cb5d-eafe-4828-99c4-e9f53f14d7bc.
-Vermont Center for Ecostudies publishes this resource, and is itself registered in GBIF as a data publisher endorsed by U.S. Geological Survey.
+Vermont Center for Ecostudies publishes this resource, and is itself registered in GBIF as a data publisher endorsed by GBIF-US.

 Keywords